MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Introduction

-A naive approach is to directly transfer the memory built from one agent to another.
+A naive approach is to directly transfer memory built from one model-based agent to another.
 In Figure~\ref{fig:math500-boxplot}, we study how external memory affects agent performance.
-We compare the no-memory baseline to variants that use memory built from the same model and memory built from another model.
-The results indicate that directly utilizing memory across models would lead to worse performance than using memory distilled from own trajectories.
-This indicates that the memory tends to reflect the originating model’s preferences and reasoning style such as preferred solving strategies and habitual heuristics, rather than objective and transferrable knowledge.
-This motivates studying whether we can construct more transferable memory by leveraging and contrasting trajectories from different models, extracting shared, reusable guidance while reducing agent-specific bias.
+We compare the no-memory baseline to variants that use memory built from the same agent's trajectories and memory built from trajectories generated by another model-based agent.
+The results indicate that directly reusing memory across backbone models can perform worse than using memory distilled from the target agent's own trajectories.
+This suggests that memory often reflects the originating model's preferences and reasoning style, such as preferred solving strategies and habitual heuristics, rather than objective and transferable knowledge.
+This motivates studying whether we can construct more transferable memory by leveraging and contrasting trajectories from agents instantiated with different backbone models, extracting shared and reusable guidance while reducing model-specific bias.

-In this paper, we propose \ourmethod{}, a memory framework designed to produce \emph{agent-agnostic} memory.
-Such memory can be reused across heterogeneous models while \textbf{outperforming memory distilled from a model’s own trajectories} (Figure~\ref{fig:math500-boxplot}). \ourmethod{} extracts reusable reasoning guidance and tool-usage instructions by identifying universal invariances and discrepancies across agents instead of encoding model-specific preferences.
-This contrastive approach filters out agent-specific biases while preserving transferrable reasoning constraints and error-forbidden patterns.
-To ensure that memory entries capturing task-relevant reasoning procedures and error patterns are retrieved for a specific task, we design our task-aware retrieval mechanism that retrieving memories conditioned on the task's category.
-We summarize our contributions below: \begin{itemize}[leftmargin=*] \itemsep{-0.01em} \item We identify and systematically study the problem of using a single memory to support multiple LLM-based agents, a setting that is increasingly relevant as modern deployments involve collections of agents with different model sizes, architectures, and roles, but remains unexplored in existing agent-memory works.
+In this paper, we propose \ourmethod{}, a memory framework designed to produce \emph{shared cross-model memory} for agents instantiated with heterogeneous backbone models.
+Such memory can be reused across agents with different backbone models while \textbf{outperforming memory distilled from a single agent's own trajectories} (Figure~\ref{fig:math500-boxplot}). \ourmethod{} extracts reusable reasoning guidance and tool-usage instructions by identifying shared invariances and discrepancies across trajectories generated by different model-based agents, instead of encoding model-specific preferences.
+This contrastive approach filters out model-specific biases while preserving transferable reasoning constraints and error-forbidden patterns.
+To ensure that memory entries capturing task-relevant reasoning procedures and error patterns are retrieved for a specific task, we design a task-aware retrieval mechanism that conditions memory retrieval on the task category.
+We summarize our contributions below:

+\begin{itemize}[leftmargin=*] \itemsep{-0.01em} \item We identify and study the problem of constructing shared memory for multiple LLM-based agents with different backbone models, a setting increasingly common in modern deployments but underexplored in prior agent-memory work.